cozy/cozy-drive/README.md

 - Files and folders search

-Hack
+Getting Started
 ----

-_:pushpin: Note:_ we recommend to use [Yarn] instead of NPM for package management.
-Don't hesitate to [install][yarn-install] and use it for your Cozy projects, it's now our main node packages tool for Cozy official apps.
+_:pushpin: Note:_ [Yarn] is the official Node package manager of Cozy.
+Don't hesitate to [install Yarn][yarn-install] and use it in any Cozy projects.

-### Install and run in dev mode
+### Install

-Hacking the Drive app requires you to [setup a dev environment][setup].
+Starting the Drive app requires you to [setup a dev environment][setup].

 You can then clone the app repository and install dependencies: